APTricou/sojourn_cms_netlify/src/pages/horses/index.md

   Our horses are chosen specifically for their gentle and freindly nature and they are well trained to handle a wide variety of riders.

   We also have boarded horses on site.
 If interested in boarding your horse at our facility, contact us.

-  We have currently XXX stall available for boarding.
 horses:
   - image: /img/51043305_1751243164979772_4047409594421477376_o.jpg
     text: Scootch